List of Coronation Street characters introduced in 2012: Milton Fanshaw

 Milton insists on visiting Roy's "restaurant".
 Sylvia panics and lies, telling him that Roy owns the Bistro.
-Milton's impressed by it but soon it becomes clear that Roy is not the owner.
+Milton is impressed by it, but soon it becomes clear that Roy is not the owner.
 Sylvia admits that she lied to impress him and Milton is sympathetic.
 Sylvia shows Milton the café.
 Milton enthuses to Roy about how much he loves his "retro diner".
 Milton excitedly tells Roy and Hayley how they should turn Roy's Rolls into a railway-themed restaurant called "Beef Encounter" and open a chain of them across the globe.
 Roy's underwhelmed whilst Sylvia thinks that Milton's a genius.
-Milton mistakenly thinks the reason that Roy isn't keen on his wonderful business idea is due to a lack of funds and tells Sylvia that it's easily solved.
+Milton mistakenly thinks the reason that Roy isn't keen on his wonderful business idea is due to a lack of funds and tells Sylvia that it is easily solved.
 Milton tells Roy that they will be partners in "Beef Encounter" as he plans to buy the premises next-door and remove the dividing wall.
 Roy makes it plain to Milton that they will never be business partners and Sylvia is shocked by her son's outburst.

 Sylvia tells Roy that she is ashamed of him for throwing Milton's offer back in his face.
 Hayley stands by Roy's decision not to accept Milton's offer.
 Milton asks Sylvia to move back to America with him.
 Sylvia tells Roy how Milton's invited her to live in the United States with him, hoping that Roy will beg her to stay.
-Roy remains stiff upper-lipped and Sylvia's upset.
+Roy remains stiff upper-lipped and Sylvia is upset.
 Milton and Sylvia prepare to leave for the airport.
 Roy still can't admit that he doesn't want his mother to leave.
-Hayley's exasperated with him.
+Hayley is exasperated with him.
 Milton and Sylvia leave for Palm Springs.
 Still concealing his feelings, Roy sadly waves them off.
-Hayley's concerned for him.
+Hayley is concerned for him.
 Roy admits to Hayley the reason he couldn't bring himself to ask Sylvia to stay was for fear of her rejecting him again.
 As Hayley comforts him, there's a knock at the door.
 Sylvia bustles in explaining how Milton returned to America alone as she realised at the check-in queue she couldn't possibly live with a bunch of loud Americans.
 Roy and Sylvia share a smile, each pleased to see the other.